microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 ### 2. Adding scenes to the Build menu
 To load additive scenes during runtime, you must add these scenes to your _Build Settings -> Scenes in Build_ menu first.
-It is important the the root scene is shown as the first scene in the list:
+It is important that the root scene is shown as the first scene in the list:

 ![Build Settings scene menu for eye tracking samples](../Images/EyeTracking/mrtk_et_build_settings.jpg)